-The marketing strategy of Amul encompasses a variety of aspects of the business from segmentation and focusing, but also the vision and mission of the business and the various aspects that Amul follows to make it the best brand it is in the market. what is the Marketing Strategy of Amul?
-Let us discuss
+Amul’s marketing strategy encompasses various aspects of the business, from segmentation and focusing, but also the vision and mission of the business and the various aspects that Amul follows to make it the best brand it is in the market.
+What is the Marketing Strategy of Amul?
+Let us discuss.

 Did You Know About Amul?

 Founder: Verghese Kurien And Tribhuvandas Kishibhai Patel

 Products & Services: Amul Milk · Butter · Bread Spreads · Cheese · Paneer · Dahi · Cheese Sauce · Beverage Range · Ice Cream · Ghee · Milk Powders · Chocolates · Fresh Cream

 Competitors: Mother Dairy | Prabhat Dairy | Osam Dairy

 Fun Fact About Amul: Every day, Amul collects 447,000 liters of milk from 2.12 million farmers (many illiterate), converts the milk into branded, packaged products, and delivers goods worth Rs 6 crore (Rs 60 million) to over 500,000 retail outlets across the country.
 A unique, Rs 2,200 crore (Rs 22 billion) enterprise.

 Segmentation, Targeting, and Positioning in the Marketing Strategy of Amul

 The division of Amul is that of the mass population, and generally, it is possible to find people of all categories of age and demographics taking pleasure in Amul items.
 It is because Amul is not just found in Ice Cream but also in milk, Butter, Cheese, and other similar products.